xing/beetle/api.md

 We'll provide a simplified interface in a later release which will allow you to simplify that setup a lot and to subscribe directly to messages instead of queues (of course the handlers will still listen to queues, but the binding will be handled transparently to the user).

 How a handler is registered was already briefly described in the [wiring][wiring] section of this document.
-The handler will be called with one argument, which is an instance of [Beetle::Message][beetle_message_rdoc]
+The handler will be called with one argument, which is an instance of [Beetle::Message][beetle_message_rdoc].

 ## Exception handling
 <a name="exceptions" />